annargrs/iclr2026/_posts/2026-04-27-llm-bitter-lesson.md

 ---
 layout: distill
-title: The human knowledge loophole in the 'bitter lesson' for LLMs
+title: "The human knowledge loophole in the 'bitter lesson' for LLMs"
-description: Are LLMs a proof that the 'bitter lesson' holds for NLP?
-Perhaps the opposite is true: they work due to the scale of human data, and not just computation.
+description: "Are LLMs a proof that the 'bitter lesson' holds for NLP?
+Perhaps the opposite is true: they work due to the scale of human data, and not just computation."
 date: 2026-04-27
 future: true
 htmlwidgets: true